-WARNING: DISCONNECT THE 120-VOLT ELECTRIC CORD AND BOTH CABLES FROM THE TRAILER BATTERY ALSO DISCONNECT THE TWO CABLES TO THE GENERATOR BEFORE WORKING ON EITHER ELECTRICAL SYSTEM.
+WARNING: DISCONNECT THE 120-VOLT ELECTRIC CORD AND BOTH CABLES FROM THE CAMPER BATTERY ALSO DISCONNECT THE TWO CABLES TO THE GENERATOR BEFORE WORKING ON EITHER ELECTRICAL SYSTEM.

 You new truck camper is equipped with a 12-VOLT KILL SWITCH.
 The switch is located under the step to the bunk.
 The kill switch stops 12-volt power from the battery.
-To kill 12-volt power turn the key until you can remove key.
-You may remove the key for security purposes, but it is not necessary to remove key to kill 12-volt power.
+To kill 12-volt power turn the switch.
 Note that when the key is turned off or removed 12-volt power will not be drained from the batteries-you need to turn the key on to operate with 12-volt power from the battery source.